 About the Centre for Health Economics

-The Centre for Health Economics (CHE) is a stimulating research environment, and one of the world’s largest health economics research centres.
-Established at the University of York in 1983, it was one of the world’s first research institutes dedicated to the study of economics of health and health care, and rapidly established a leading international reputation.
-In a ranking of the top 100 institutions in health economics in the world, the University of York is ranked 7th and is the highest ranking European institution.
-CHE was recently named as one of the UK’s 100 Best Breakthroughs for our significant impact on people’s everyday lives by making healthcare systems fairer and more effective.
+The Centre for Health Economics (CHE) is a stimulating research environment, and one of the world’s largest health research centres.
+Established at the University of York in 1983, it was one of the world’s first research institutes dedicated to the study of health economics, and rapidly established a leading international reputation.
+In a ranking of the top 100 institutions in health economics in the world, the University of York has been ranked 7th and is the highest ranking European institution.
+In 2018, CHE was named as one of the UK’s 100 Best Breakthroughs for our significant impact on people’s everyday lives by making healthcare systems fairer and more effective.
 We are a community of over 90 staff and students, including research staff, support staff, and PhD students.

 Our mission is to be a globally recognised research centre, committed to the development and application of the discipline of economics in order to promote health and wellbeing through the effective, efficient and equitable use of scarce resources.

-CHE produces policy relevant research and innovative methods that advance the use of health economics to improve population health.
-Health and social care resources and budgets are limited, and difficult policy decisions are made on a daily basis.
+CHE produces policy relevant research and innovative methods that advance the use of health economics to improve population health and its distribution.
+Health and social care resources are limited, and difficult policy decisions are made on a daily basis.
 Our work is designed to provide stakeholders with objective evidence and research to support their decision making, through examining the costs and the benefits of policies, and the implications for equity.
 We are world renowned, with a reputation for delivering high quality policy-relevant research which makes a real difference to health policy, for the benefit of society.

 Whilst the focus of our research evolves in response to changing research needs and policy priorities, we maintain high scientific standards and continue to place a premium on the rigour and quality of our work.